Anambra APC Crisis Festers

 However, APC in Anambra State has not known peace since after the June 26, 2021 governorship primaries of the party which produced Senator Andy Uba as the party’s candidate in the November 6, 2021 gubernatorial election.

 No less than 14 persons, including Uba, jostled for the party’s governorship ticket.
-Each aspirant paid N22.5million to purchase the party’s expression of interest and nomination forms.
+Each aspirant paid N22.5million to purchase the party’s expression of iterest and nomination forms.

 The primaries conducted by the Ogun State governor, Prince Dapo Abiodun produced Uba as party candidate for the poll.

-But the 13 other aspirants, as well as other party stakeholders, including the minister of Labour and Employment, Senator Chris Ngige, state publicity secretary, Mr. Okelo Madukife rejected Uba’s candidacy.
+But the 13 other aspirants, as well as other party stakeholders, including the minister of Labour and Employment, Senator Dr. Chris Nwabueze Ngige, state publicity secretary, Mr. Okelo Madukife rejected Uba’s candidacy.

 An application was filed in court against the conduct of the governorship primary and Uba’s emergence as governorship candidate by one of the aspirants, managing director of the National Inland Water Authority (NIWA), Chief George Moghalu.